laholmes/pycats/README.md

 ```

 ### cat_lump(x, n, other_level='Other')
-port of forcats fct_lump - Lump together least/most common factor levels in a categorical variable into "other" (or any custom name)
+port of forcats fct_lump - Lump together least/most common factor levels in a categorical variable into "other" (or any custom name).

 Positive n preserves the most common n values.
-Negative n preserves the least
+Negative n preserves the least common -n values.

-common -n values
+If there are ties for the most/least common factor levels, a random selection is made from the tying levels.
+For instance, if n = 3 and the level counts are [4,3,3,3,2,1], the level occurring 4 times is maintained, along with a random selection of 2 out of 3 of the levels which occur 3 times.
+Other tie resolution methods may be added (and parameterised) later.

 #### arguments
 x - category object to lump
 n - threshold number of occurrences below which to lump into other level. i.e. for n = 2, levels occurring <= 2 in x will be lumped together into 'other' level.
 If n > 0, the most common n levels are preserved.
 If n < 0, the least common n levels are preserved